Business Plan 2024-2025

 As a charity the Trustees will endeavour to ensure that the Hall generates sufficient funds to meet maintenance and service objectives and does not operate at a deficit.
 Whenever appropriate the Trustees will seek funding from the Parish Council and other providers to meet specific objectives.

-Key Objectives for 2023-24
+Key Objectives for 2024-25

 • Ensure the Hall is available to users in a clean and safe state and that reported defects are remedied as quickly as possible.

-• Continue to identify opportunities for increased sustainability; plans to ‘re-wild’ the grassed areas adjacent to the carpark will contribute to this, at the same time reducing our maintenance costs by removing the need for lawnmowing by contractors.
+• We will continue to identify opportunities for increased sustainability; the re-wilding of the grassed areas adjacent to the carpark will contribute to this, at the same time reducing our maintenance costs by removing the need for lawnmowing by contractors.
+We will continue to develop the role of volunteers in managing our external spaces.
+We will replace our external storage (the garden sheds) with a larger and more secure facility and upgrade the side access footpath at the same time.

-Date of Approval: 6 February 2023
+Date of Approval: 9 April 2024

-Date of Next Review: February 2024
+Date of Next Review: April 2025